000Shreeharish000/DjMaVec/README.md

 DjMaVec: AI-Powered Vector Search for Django + MariaDB

+After resopnse from the Team we can publish it as a package in Pypi for easy using (pip install djmavec)

 DjMaVec is a next-generation Python library that integrates MariaDB’s new vector search engine directly into the Django ORM.
 It allows developers to easily add AI-powered semantic search, recommendation systems, and similarity-based queries to their Django apps — without leaving the ORM.
 In simple terms: DjMaVec helps Django developers bring AI intelligence to their data — using MariaDB instead of relying on external vector databases like Pinecone or PostgreSQL extensions.

+YOUTUBE :

 Why DjMaVec?